Neil Brand: Television and radio

 On television, Brand has appeared in Switch, a BBC drama for the hearing impaired, as Ted, a bullying businessman.
 In 2004 he appeared as an expert on cinema accompaniment in Who Do You Think You Are? which investigated the musical background of soprano Lesley Garrett.

 Other work for the BBC has included musical compositions and radio plays.
 He also composed the score for Channel Four's three-part documentary series on the Crimean War in 1997.
 One of his plays, Stan, was broadcast on radio in 2004 on BBC Radio 4 and then adapted as a television play, first broadcast on BBC Four.
-It documents Stan Laurel's touching last moments with best friend and comedy partner Oliver Hardy, who lies bedridden after a stroke.
-Another play broadcast on Radio 4, in 2007 Seeing It Through, dealt with Charles Masterman and his efforts to coordinate writers and journalists for the British propaganda effort in World War I.
+It documents Stan Laurel's last moments with best friend and comedy partner Oliver Hardy, who lies bedridden after a stroke.
+Another play broadcast on Radio 4 in 2007, Seeing It Through, dealt with Charles Masterman and his efforts to coordinate writers and journalists for the British propaganda effort in World War I.

-In September 2013, Neil Brand presented the BBC Four programme Sound of Cinema: The Music that Made the Movies].
+In September 2013, Neil Brand presented the BBC Four programme Sound of Cinema: The Music that Made the Movies.
 In the first episode in the series, he looked at the impact of classic orchestral film scores via the work of European-born composers (such as Max Steiner and Erich Wolfgang Korngold) and their influence on contemporary film composers such as Bernard Herrmann, Hans Zimmer and John Williams.
 He was also a guest presenter in the BBC Radio 3 programme Sound of Cinema: Live from the BFI presented by Sean Rafferty where he demonstrated on piano some of the intricate motifs from Franz Waxman as well as some of his own music.

 On 20 December 2014, BBC Radio 4 broadcast Brand's new version of A Christmas Carol, adapted by him for actors, the BBC Singers and the BBC Symphony Orchestra, which was recorded before an audience in the BBC Maida Vale Studios.
 Other Christmas broadcasts included the ghost stories of M.R.
 James (BBC Woman's Hour Drama, 2018) and an original radio play, The Haunting of M.R.
 James.

 In January and February 2015, Brand presented the BBC Four programme Sound of Song in which he looked at the history of popular song and its relationship to technology in the twentieth century.
 In January 2017, also on BBC Four, he presented Sound of Musicals, exploring how musical theatre has evolved over 100 years. a further series Sound of Movie Musicals, was broadcast in 2018.
 One critic said: "Brand was an enthusiastic compère throughout, combining formidable knowledge and terrific piano playing on his Steinway".
 His 2020 series The Sound of TV was called "refreshing" and "insightful" by the i.